-It seems as though being single is my default state as a demisexual.
-And while being alone in and of itself isn’t a big deal to me, the way people respond when they find out is.
+It appears being single is my default state as a demisexual.
+And while being alone isn’t a big deal to me, the way people respond when they find out is.

 Somewhere along the line it seems society decided that being single, being alone is the worst thing a person can be.
 Forget being unhappy, forget being in a toxic relationship – it’s all better than being single.

-We see our friends and peers getting serious with people – getting married, having babies – while we are obviously happy for them, we start to panic a little bit ourselves.
+We see our friends and peers getting serious with people – getting married, having babies – while we are obviously happy for them, we panic a bit ourselves.

 What if we don’t find someone?
 We’re slowly getting prime, aren’t we?
 And for most of our lives we’re told to find our better half, that we’re not complete without a significant other.